 "The space between someone writing a letter and someone reading it eventually gives birth to a sort of intermediate character", describes Portuguese director Ivo M. Ferreira the deeper narrative structure of his movie Cartas da Guerra.
 Certainly a must-see discovery in this year’s Berlinale Competition, the shimmering black-and-white film is based on the many love letters sent by young military doctor António to his pregnant wife during the Portuguese Colonial War in 1971.
 The film team (of which main actor Miguel Nunes and editor Sandro Aguilar are Talents alumni) reflects on the genesis of the story from the original letters to book and film.
 Exploring the eloquent interplay of acting, directing, set design, cinematography and editing, they trace the creation of their very own language for most intimate feelings of pain, despair and tender longing, through which the film emerges as a cinematic love letter itself.
 (The originally announced session with Jonathan Glazer had to be cancelled.)

-Director at German Film and Television Academy Berlin (DFFB).
-From 2014 to 2015 he was Director of Degree Programs at AFTRS, the Australian film and television school in Sydney, and Visiting Professor at Goldsmiths, University of London.
-From 2001 to 2014 he was Director of the London Film School.
+Ben Gibson is the Director of the German Film and Television Academy Berlin (DFFB).
+He was previously Director of Degree Programmes at the Australian Film, Television and Radio School and Visiting Professor at Goldsmiths, University of London.
+From 2001 to 2014, he was Director of the London Film School.
 He is a former independent producer and was Head of Production at the British Film Institute from 1988 to 1998.
-Ben has produced films by Terence Davies, Derek Jarman and many others.
-Before becoming a producer he was a distributor and exhibitor (The Other Cinema/ Metro Pictures), theatre director, film critic and journalist.
+He has produced films by Terence Davies, Derek Jarman and others.
+Before that he was a distributor, exhibitor, theatre director, film critic and journalist.